Liquidity ratios measure the company ability to meet its short-term obligations.

 Current ratio = Current assets ÷ Current liabilities

-The analysis of the quarterly financial data reveals notable patterns in liquidity and working capital management over the period examined.
+The analysis of the quarterly financial data reveals several notable trends in the liquidity position over the examined periods.

 - Current Assets